mcatta/node-thumb-api/README.md

-# node-thumb-service
+# node-thumb-api
 A simple API to resize image from GET params with cache support.
-Rsize use aheckmann/gm
+Resize use aheckmann/gm

 ## Requirements
 This API use [GraphicsMagick](http://www.graphicsmagick.org/) or [ImageMagick](http://www.imagemagick.org/) so you need to install that for the correct resizing of image.

 ## Installation
 First clone this project with:

     git clone git://github.com/mcatta/node-thumb-service.git

 next you need to install dependecies with